-Sometimes, you become so self-conscious that you start holding yourself responsible for everything that goes wrong about you.
-And, its a chain reaction that pushes you deep down into the quagmire of insecurity and anxiety.
+Sometimes, you become so self-conscious that you start holding yourself responsible for everything that goes wrong with you.
+And it’s a chain reaction that pushes you deep down into the quagmire of insecurity and anxiety.

 Self-introspection is good.
-But, make sure that it doesn’t become an obsession for you that further escalates your relationship insecurities.
+But make sure that it doesn’t become an obsession that further escalates your relationship insecurities.

 Try to develop proper reasoning.
 Not all bad happens because of you.
-Seek professional help or read self-help books to help you align your thoughts and get rid of insecurity.
+Seek professional help or read self-help books to help you align your thoughts and eliminate insecurity.

 One of the best ways for overcoming insecurity in relationships is to talk about them to your partner.

-Talk to them, and tell them what it is that makes you feel insecure.
+Talk to them, and tell them what makes you feel insecure.

 For instance, is it them being too friendly to some girl or a boy other than you?
 Tell them and communicate with them about it.
-This is important as sometimes we need self-assurance to boost up our confidence in ourselves.
+This is important as sometimes we need self-assurance to boost our confidence.

-However, an important aspect here is that you tell your partner about it calmly instead of lashing out on them because it is not really their fault either.
+However, an important aspect here is that you tell your partner about it calmly instead of lashing out at them because it is not their fault either.

-Thus, make sure to talk it out with your partner, and instead of making them suffer, seek to follow a solution together.
+Thus, make sure to talk it out with your partner, and instead of making them suffer, seek a solution together.

 What causes insecurity in a relationship?

-If you are feeling insecure in a relationship, ask yourself – do you often feel that you are unloved?
+If you feel insecure in a relationship, ask yourself – do you often feel unloved?

-This might not be the case in reality, but you could be imposing these negative thoughts on yourself.
+This might not be the case, but you could impose these negative thoughts on yourself.
 You could be weighing your flaws way beyond, causing you to feel low about yourself.

-It is no hidden fact that insecurities spring out from the things we lack and revolve around our negatives or flaws.
-These insecurities then start to make us feel less valuable as a whole as our prime focus is only on our flaws at that moment.
+It is no hidden fact that insecurities emerge from the things we lack and revolve around our negatives or flaws.
+These insecurities then start to make us feel less valuable as a whole, as our prime focus is only on our flaws at that moment.

-Thus, it is important to have a look at your positives every time you feel insecure about escaping this feeling.
+Thus, looking at your positives every time you feel insecure about escaping this feeling is important.

 In fact, make it a habit.
-Remind yourself of your worth and the value you carry and be happy about who you are.
+Remind yourself of your worth and value, and be happy about who you are.

 However, make sure that this does not lure you into being arrogant and away from humbleness, which is another toxic trait that can harm you as an individual and your other relationships.

 People who are insecure in relationships tend to have poor self-esteem.
-And it pretty much explains that when we feel no satisfaction on the inside, even seeking validation on the outside does not help you much.
+It explains that when we feel no satisfaction on the inside, even seeking validation on the outside does not help us much.

-The following provides you essential piece of advice to stop being insecure in a relationship.
+The following provides you with essential advice on how to stop being insecure in a relationship.